 B. Offender's Partner Cannot Comply with Rectification

-When offender's partner is unable to comply with the rectification selected by declarer (see A above) he may play any card, as provided in Law 59.
+When offender's partner is unable to comply with the rectification selected by declarer (see A above) any card may be played, as provided in Law 59.

 C. Declarer or Dummy Has Played